cudawarped/opencv/modules/core/doc/cuda.markdown

 @tableofcontents

+Mention cuDNN - requrires with CUDA not CUDA modules. .....

 ## General Information

 The OpenCV CUDA modules are a set of classes and functions which utilize CUDA computational capabilities.